DreamFlasher/reddit-recommender/README.md

 For (2) I chose the doc2vec model of gensim (https://github.com/RaRe-Technologies/gensim/blob/develop/gensim/models/doc2vec.py).
 Le and Mikolov (["Distributed Representations of Sentences and Documents"](http://arxiv.org/pdf/1405.4053v2.pdf)) demonstrated that their technique to calculate document vectors generally outperforms calculating a document vector by summing all word vectors.

+More details, including the possibility to actually query the models can be found here `recommend_subreddits.ipynb`.
+The evaluation shows that when querying subreddits with a sufficient number of posts (>100 posts in the evaluation data), this method provides the expected results.
+In order to use it with user-specified query strings, further improvements are necessary, aso shown in the same notebook.

 For (3) I picked fastText (https://github.com/facebookresearch/fastText).
 In the end the models I chose for (2) and (3) are very similar, and it would be a reasonable next step to compare the performance to models based on tf-idf.